Some General Facts About Coal Ash

 Coal Combustion Residuals (CCRs), more commonly known as coal ash, is the waste material or by-products left over when coal is burned to produce electricity in coal-fired power plants.
 All coal ash contains toxic components normally found deep in the earth.
 These include arsenic, mercury, lead, chromium, cadmium, and selenium.
 The levels of toxic components can vary because it depends on where the power plant got its coal.

-Coal ash may be disposed of or recycled for use as a raw material in certain products/applications.
+Coal ash may be disposed of or, in some instances, recycled for future use as a raw material.
 There are four types of coal combustion waste: fly ash, bottom ash, boiler slag, and flue gas desulfurization (FGD) residue.

 Fly ash is a very fine, powdery material composed mostly of silica, and is quite similar to volcanic ash.
 Fly ash is carried up into the power plant's smoke stacks with the flue gases from the furnace/combustion chamber, and is captured by air pollution control equipment.